iron-io/abt/README.markdown

       puts message
     end

-if you need you could process more detailed results result is an instance of Test::Unit::TestResult
+if you need you could process more detailed results, 'result' is an instance of Test::Unit::TestResult

     def send_formatted_message(result)
      result.inspect